uddhavbhattarai/uddhavbhattarai.github.io/_projects/1_project.md

 Boundary thinning approach thinned 67.3% of flowers from the target clusters with cycle time of 9.0 seconds per cluster.
 Center thinning approach thinned 59.4% of flowers with cycle time of 7.2 seconds per cluster.

+Field evaluation of the proposed robotic thinning approach during [Boundary Thinning](https://youtu.be/JOcNg0Lfuh4) and [Center Thinning](https://youtu.be/Q78Ga0lCxQI) in commercial orcahrd environment.